papis/papis/doc/source/default_settings.rst

     general, these are the fields that can then be searched for by name, using e.g. ``author:Einstein``.

+.. papis-config:: sqlite-schema-fields-extend

+   Append fields to the default :confval:`sqlite-schema-fields`.

 Terminal user interface (picker)
 --------------------------------